 ANARESAT is a permanent link between the station and AAD Head Office in Kingston, Tasmania.
 The available bandwidth to each station is:

-- 256 kbps between AAD and Macquarie Island
+- 7 Mbps between AAD and Macquarie Island plus NBN satellite for non AAD traffic

 Each circuit uses IP, and prioritisation is used to ensure that telephone and other time-sensitive data packets are passed in a timely manner.